upasana01/web_dev_project/README.md

-# web_dev_project
+# Personal Portfolio

 This is my portfolio website created using HTML, JavaScript, and CSS.
 The purpose of this website is final project for course CS 463/563 – Intro to Web Development.
 This website will have details regarding my professional experience, projects I have worked on until now, Qualification details etc.

 ## Features

-- Home section has breif introduction about me along with my photograph.
+- Home section has brief introduction about me along with my photograph.
 - About section to provide information about me, the skills I hold, my experience and education details.
 - Previous work section contains my experience in detail.
 - Projects section to showcase the projects I have worked on while I was working with an organization.